John Edgar Thomson: Management

 Thomson developed a new kind of management suitable for a large dispersed corporation with many functions, partly based on the work of Daniel McCallum.
-Specicifically, he devised a decentralized system based on geographical districts, as well as the staff and line system that became synonymous with American management.
+Specifically, he devised a decentralized system based on geographical districts, as well as the staff and line system that became synonymous with American management.
 Line executives handled people and hourly operational decisions on traffic, while staff executives handled finance and paperwork.

 Business

 As a conservative, risk-averse financier, Thomson avoided disaster during the panics of 1837, 1857, and 1873, while rival lines often went bankrupt.
 His Pennsylvania Railroad was worth about $400 million in the early 1870s (before the Panic of 1873 depressed values), with $25 million in traffic revenue and a profit of $8.6 million.
 It paid steady dividends year in and year out and was a favorite for cautious investors.
 The speculators who were so numerous in the post-Civil War era looked elsewhere.
 Thomson had a vision of a transcontinental line, invested his own money in several ventures, and briefly in 1871 the Pennsylvania controlled the Union Pacific.

-Chandler (1965) demonstrates that the large-scale problems of management became obvious in the middle of the 19th century with the rise of the great railroad systems, such as the Pennsylvania and the Baltimore and Ohio.
+Alfred D. Chandler Jr., a Harvard Business School professor, stated in 1965 that the large-scale problems of management became obvious in the middle of the 19th century with the rise of the great railroad systems, such as the Pennsylvania and the Baltimore and Ohio.
 New methods had to be invented for mobilizing, controlling, and apportioning capital, for operating a widely dispersed system, and for supervising thousands of specialized workmen spread over hundreds of miles.
 The railroads solved all these problems and became the model for all large businesses.

-The main innovators were three engineers, Benjamin H. Latrobe of the Baltimore and Ohio, Daniel C. McCallum of the Erie, and Thomson of the Pennsylvania.
+The main innovators were three engineers, Benjamin H. Latrobe of the Baltimore and Ohio Railroad, Daniel C. McCallum of the Erie Railroad, and Thomson of the Pennsylvania Railroad.
 They devised the functional departments and first defined the lines of authority, responsibility, and communication, together with the concomitant separation of line and staff duties which have remained the principles of the modern American corporation.

-Taciturn and not a glad-hander, Thomson was active in many civic projects.

-Memory and legacy

-Thomson died in Philadelphia on May 27, 1874 and is interred at The Woodlands Cemetery.
-A historic marker commemorates the location of his birth in his hometown of Springfield (Delaware County), Pennsylvania, and a street in the community is named for him.
-The city of Thomson in McDuffie County, Georgia, was named for him.
-Andrew Carnegie was a great admirer and named his main company the J. Edgar Thomson Steel Company; Carnegie also named the Edgar Thomson Steel Works in Braddock, Pennsylvania, after him.
+Personal life

 Thomson married Lavinia Frances Smith in 1854.
-Although they had no children together, they adopted a daughter.
-By the time of his death in 1874, after the national financial Panic of 1873, Thomson's fortune had declined by 3/4, to $1.3 million.
-He had bequeathed most of it to charity, including a fund to help orphans whose fathers may have been killed in the course of their railroad duties.
+They had no children together, but adopted a daughter.
+By the time of his death in 1874, after the national financial Panic of 1873, Thomson's fortune had declined by three-fourths, to $1.3 million.
+He bequeathed most of it to charity, including a fund to help orphans whose fathers may have been killed in the course of their railroad duties.

+Death

+Thomson died in Philadelphia on May 27, 1874.